SantoriniDave.com

 • My Advice: Renew your passport if it expires within 6 months of your return date.
 It is not worth the stress or the risk of a gate agent’s interpretation.

-2. The New EES & ETIAS Systems (Active in 2026)
+2. The New EES and ETIAS Systems (Active 2026)

 The EU’s digital border systems are now a reality.

-Impact: If you are traveling in the spring or summer of 2026, you likely won’t need it yet.
-If your trip is in autumn or winter, you must check the official EU site to see if the system has gone live.
+• ETIAS (Visa Waiver Fee): This is a new online travel authorization similar to the US ESTA.
+It is scheduled to launch in late 2026.
+The fee is €20 for travelers aged 18 to 70 and it will be valid for three years.
+If you are traveling in the spring or summer of 2026, you do not need this yet.
+If your trip is in October or later, you must check the official EU website to see if the portal has gone live.

 3. The “90/180” Rule